World Mental Health Day is recognised on 10th October by The World Health Organisation.

-World Mental Health Day is recognised on the 10th October by The World Health Organisation.
-Each year has its own theme.
+Each year World Mental Health Day has its own theme.
 This year it’s psychological first aid and the support people can provide to those in distress.
 Whether you personally suffer from depression or know someone who does, it is important to educate yourself & also be able to help those around you.

 - Mixed anxiety and depression are the most common mental disorder in Britain.

 - As many as 10% of people in England will experience depression in their lifetime.

 - The poorer and more disadvantaged are disproportionately affected by common mental health problems and their adverse consequences.

 - Ten per cent of mothers and six per cent of fathers in the UK have mental health problems at any given time.

 - One in five teens experiences a mental health problem in any given year.

 5 ways to help beat depression…

 It can be stressful and sometimes very lonely working and living in the city.
 Figure out your support network.
 Friends are so important.
 It’s easy to distance yourself during times of depression, but nothing beats being with friends.
 If they love you, they will support you through tough times.